jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (b) the chief executive may pay the benefit, or the benefit without the reduction, on the condition that the person will repay the amount to which he or she would not be entitled but for this paragraph, if—
     (i) a court, person, or body authorised by law to determine the matter determines the misconduct to be proved; and (ii) the chief executive, in his or her discretion, so directs.
-(7) Any amount that the chief executive directs to be repayable under subsection (6)(b) may be recovered from the person under section 86(1).
+(7) Any amount that the chief executive directs to be repayable under subsection (6)(b) is a debt due to the Crown under section 85A(b), and subject to recovery under section 86(1) (chief executive's duty to recover debt referred to in section 85A), from the person.

 ### 60HA Work preparation exercise
 [Repealed]